PadSplit’s mission to fix affordable housing

 Former PadSplit Member, Jean, now owns and operates a PadSplit

-PadSplit is an efficient fix that saves taxpayers money
+PadSplit offers an efficient solution to the affordable housing crisis that saves taxpayers money

 Explore our posts